SorenMG/SnapLayoutKit/README.md

 ## Features
 - Lightweight and easy to use
 - Chainable methods
-- Automatically takes care of safe areas
+- Automatically takes care of safe area _(requires iOS 11 or higher)_
 - Locale reading direction adaptation

 # Author